-With a multitude of regular boat tours departing from Oban every day, our guests often love the adventure that island hopping around Oban brings.
+With a multitude of regular boat tours departing from Oban every day, our guests often love the adventure that Oban island hopping brings.
 Here’s why exploring the islands of the Inner and Outer Hebrides is so rewarding:

 - Walking and Cycling – Kerrera, the closest island to Oban, is just 7km long and about 2km in width and its beautiful landscape and quiet roads make it a haven for cyclists and walkers.
 A ferry from Oban can get you to the island treat in a matter of minutes, making it perfect for guests at our castle who love cycling and walking against stunning backdrops.
 You can also see Gylen Castle while you’re there!

 - Animal Spotting – Lismore is home to otters, seals and numerous birds making it a slice of heaven for animal and avian lovers.
 At ten miles long, the island is suitable for being explored on bike or foot, though there are limited car spaces on the car ferry from Oban which leaves every hour.
 Alternatively, you could take the ten-minute journey on the passenger ferry from Port Appin.

 - Cave Exploring – The Inner Hebrides island of Staffa in Argyll and Bute is famous for its awesome deep caves and spectacular basalt columns, which are best to visit in the morning.
 There are many opportunities to venture deep inside the incredibly symmetric and mighty 227-foot Fingals Cave on tours when the weather permits.